Also refer to the “Renewable and alternative energy” page.

 Not only the availability of power but the pricing is important.
 Year-on-year double digit price increases over the past years have squeezed margins and the threatened the competitiveness of the agricultural sector.
 Agriculture has called on government and ESKOM to change its mindset about energy.

 Two positives from the energy challenge are the resulting integration with neighbouring states that arise out of energy corridors, and the attention that is being given to renewables.
 Increasing the supply from private co-generation would be an effective way to alleviate the constraints.
-The Independent Power Producer Programme attracted billions of rand investment, but the country’s progress with this option has been frustrating.
+The Independent Power Producer Programme attracted billions of rand investment, but the country’s progress with this option has thus far been frustrating.

 Energy-smart farming